ORNL-QCI/qiree/README.md

 For basic usage:

 ```
-qee llvm-file-path --flag-name flag-value
+qir-xacc llvm-file-path --flag-name flag-value
 ```
-1. `qee` may be replaced with an equivalent path to the executable.
+1. `qir-xacc` may be replaced with an equivalent executable.
 2. `llvm-file-path` is used to indicate path of the LLVM (`*.ll`) file that specifies the quantum program (required).
 3. `-a` or `--accelerator` is the name of the quantum accelerator (hardware or